MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/merge-checkpoints-with-many-differencing-disks.md

 ## Introduction

-This article describes methods that you can use to merge checkpoints by using a virtual machine (VM) if Hyper-V has generated many differencing disks.
+This article describes methods that you can use to merge checkpoints into a virtual machine (VM) if Hyper-V has generated many differencing disks.
 The method that you use depends on the details of the situation.

 ## Merging checkpoints that you can view in Hyper-V Manager